 What foods are good for fermenting?

-People are fermenting most foods, fruits and vegetables, nuts and seeds, cereals, eggs, dairy, meat, and fish.
+People are fermenting most foods, fruits and vegetables, nuts and seeds, cereals, eggs, dairy, pork and beef, or even fish.
 In addition, clabber, yogurt, kefir, sour cream, wine, beer, cider, sauerkraut, pickled cucumbers, miso, kimchi are naturally fermented foods.

 Fermented foods, like sauerkraut, infuse delightful flavors, aid in appetite control, and diminish cravings for unhealthy snacks.
 Crafting them at home is effortless.
 Begin with vegetables, dairy products, and even sauerkraut for a straightforward approach.
 Unlock the potential of simple raw ingredients, fostering a healthier kitchen and cultivating beneficial gut bacteria.